CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-intro.rst

 - read and send data to the device.

-All this information can be found in the spec sheet of the device you are planning to use.
+All this information can be found in the data sheet of the device you are planning to use.
 Make sure you check the availability of a good documentation before selecting a device.
 We will work with a sensor produced by NXP, with a rather good documentation to support the work of the developer.

-The spec sheet of the LM75 sensor you will use is available :download:`here <docs/temp_sensor_lm75b.pdf>`.
+The data sheet of the LM75 sensor you will use is available :download:`here <docs/temp_sensor_lm75b.pdf>`.

 This is daunting document!
 It probably contains many technical words you are not familiar with.
 However, you probably don't need to understand it all to get to use the device in your application.